-Workers’ comp provides medical treatment and even partial wage replacement should an employee get hurt or sick while on the job and need to miss time.
+Workers’ compensation in Arizona is insurance that most employers in the state should be familiar with.
+It provides medical treatment and even partial wage replacement should an employee get hurt or sick while on the job and need to miss time.
 On the flip side, this insurance protects employers from litigation related to workplace injuries.
-Many times when employees are covered by workers’ compensation they are unable to sue employers for damages related to their injuries or illnesses sustained at work.
+Many times when employees are covered by workers’ compensation, they are unable to sue employers for damages related to their injuries or illnesses sustained at work.

 In the state of Arizona, the law requires all public and private employers with at least one (1) employee on staff to carry workers’ compensation insurance.
 Arizona follows a “no fault” system whereby injured employees receive benefits for industrial injuries, no matter who caused the injury.